stevetraut/go-tutorials/web-service-gin.md

 1. If the server is still running from the last section, stop it.
 1. Open the <walkthrough-editor-spotlight spotlightId="debug-configuration">Debug view</walkthrough-editor-spotlight>, then click the **Start Debugging** button.
-1. From a different command line window, use `curl` to make a request to your running web service.
+1. In Cloud Shell, use the following command to test the web service endpoint.

     ```bash
     curl -H "Content-Type: application/json" -d '{"id": "48590","title": "The Modern Sound of Betty Carter","artist": "Betty Carter","price": 49.99}' http://localhost:8080/albums